filbabic/A11y/Readme.md

 ## Reading Reports

 Reports are stored within your app's **files** directory, within the internal storage.

+You can access it via Android Studio's Device File Explorer, within `data -> data -> yourAppPackage -> files -> a11y`

 You can easily find this and read the reports, which are currently just textual and don't have extra styling.